 Most of my stocks started out as Dividend Payers.
-Currently 16 stocks are not paying any dividends and this would be some 10.32% of the stocks that I follow.
-Three of these stocks never had dividends, so 8.39% of the stocks I follow have suspended their dividends.
+Currently 11 stocks are not paying any dividends and this would be some 7.19% of the stocks that I follow.
+Three of these stocks never had dividends, so 5.23% of the stocks I follow have suspended or do not pay a dividend.
 The three stocks that never paid dividends are Ballard Power Systems Inc. (TSX-BLD, NASDAQ-BLDP), Blackberry Ltd. (TSX-BB, NASDAQ-BBRY) and Trigon Metals Inc. (TSX-TM, OTC-PNTZF).

 I am showing whether a stock is relatively cheap based on historical high dividend yields (P/Hi), historical average dividend yields (P/Ave), historical median dividend yields (P/Med) or on 10 year median dividend yields (P/10Y).
 See these fields on the right side of the file.
 You can highlight a particular stock using your cursor to highlight the appropriate line.